-Our whistle-blowing policy that covers concerns regarding the way the school safeguards pupils - including poor or unsafe practice, or potential failures can be found here: Kibworth C of E Whistleblowing-Policy-V3.pdf
+Our whistle-blowing policy that covers concerns regarding the way the school safeguards pupils - including poor or unsafe practice, or potential failures - can be found here: Kibworth Whistleblowing Policy

-14. Record keeping
+15. Record keeping

 We will hold records in line with our records retention schedule.